Avdeep-Singh/Sales-Prediction-different-Models-Comparison/README.md

-# Sales Prediction: All Models Comparison
+# Sales Prediction: Different Models Comparison

 This project investigates various machine learning models for predicting sales performance based on a synthetic dataset containing customer information.
 It aims to identify the model that yields the most accurate predictions for lead conversion (converted vs. unconverted).